A-GX/Generalised_Odd-Even-Merge/README.md

 [Generalised Odd-Even Merge Algorithm with constant memory](#generalised-odd-even-merge-algorithm-with-constant-memory)
 -----------------------------------------------------------------------------------------------------------------------

 This is the official library (and implementation) of the research paper \[“balbalbal” - Author1, Author2 - Jahr\].
-In case you need to use this library in an adversarial context, please refer to the abovementioned paper for the security proofs.
-This algorithm follows the description of Odd-Eve merging networks from the paper \[“Sorting Networks and their applications” - K. E. Batcher - 1968\] You can find the proof of correctness in our own paper (menntionned earlier).
+In case you need to use this library in an adversarial context, please refer to the above mentioned paper for the security proofs.
+This algorithm follows the description of Odd-Even merging networks from the paper \[“Sorting Networks and their applications” - K. E. Batcher - 1968\] You can find the proof of correctness in our own paper (mentionned earlier).

-You can find example for every functions and traits in their respective module descriptions.
+You can find example for every functions and trait in their respective module descriptions.

 [Modules](#modules)
 -------------------